Vindeks/devops_course/HOME_WORK#2/README.md

-for run ansible playbook - ansible-playbook --ask-become-pass -i hosts debian.yml
+for run ansible playbook - ansible-playbook --ask-become-pass -i hosts debian.yml.
+Change "path_source" in playbook for copy file to server.